-It is natural to ask further for a classification of $\mathbf{Z}_p$-lattices of crystalline representations of $G_L$, since such an integral (or torsion) theory is very useful for studying crystalline deformation ring as in the work of Liu on Fontaine's conjecture (\cite{liu-fontaineconjecture}).
+It is natural to ask further for a classification of $\mathbf{Z}_p$-lattices of semistable representations of $G_L$, since such an integral (or torsion) theory is very useful for studying semistable deformation ring as in the work of Liu on Fontaine's conjecture \cite{liu-fontaineconjecture}.
 Let $r < p-1$ be a non-negative integer.
-In the case of perfect residue field, Breuil conjectured such a classification of lattices of semi-stable representations with Hodge-Tate weights in $[0, r]$ by strongly divisible lattices (\cite{breuil-integral-padic-hodge}), which is proved by Liu in \cite{liu-semistable-lattice-breuil}.
+In the case of perfect residue field, Breuil conjectured such a classification of lattices of semistable representations with Hodge-Tate weights in $[0, r]$ by strongly divisible lattices \cite{breuil-integral-padic-hodge}, which is proved by Liu in \cite{liu-semistable-lattice-breuil}.